How LawVu brings value to Co-op’s in-house legal team

 Searching for a better way – and better data

 Prior to choosing LawVu, the in-house legal team at Co-op used legal software designed for private law practice.
-The software had a lot of features that weren’t required and the team found it slow and difficult to use, which impacted productivity and resulted in a lack of engagement with the software.
+The software had a lot of features that weren’t required and the team found it slow and difficult to use, which impacted productivity and resulted in a lack of adoption with the software.
 Due to its lack of use, the software also neglected to capture and surface the data the team needed in order to operate efficiently and show its value to the wider organization.

 Ultimately, the software was not fit-for-purpose and didn’t meet the unique needs of the team or the wider business.